Food in Sri Lanka (The Problems!)

 On the coast, Sri Lankan food is all about fish, which is understandable, the Sri Lankans are fishermen and they catch an amazing variety and abundance of sea creatures.

-You’ll see fishermen selling their catch straight from the sea at roadsides and in markets, it’s so fresh and the variety is stunning.
+You’ll see fishermen selling their catch straight from the sea at roadsides and in markets.
+It’s so fresh and the variety is stunning.

 Unfortunately, some (only some!) of the beach restaurants keep it hanging around way past its sell-by date and often at room temperature.